 he conventional wisdom about the New Deal is that it pulled the United States out of the Great Depression.
 President Franklin D. Roosevelt is credited with saving the country by abandoning the outmoded ideas of laissez-faire and limited government.
-It hardly occurs to most Americans to question those beliefs or consider objections made by contemporary opponents of the New Deal who had reasonable arguments against it.
+It hardly occurs to most Americans to question those beliefs or consider objections made by Forgotten Man," he warned of the damage contemporary opponents of the New it would do.
+Who was the forgotten man?
+Deal who had reasonable arguments Sumner explained: against it.